callibrity/robocode/README.md

 The original README.md file is below.
 You can try to get it working with the linked Docker container, but I couldn't get it working on MacOS.
 If you get it working, please share with the rest of us!

 ---

+The rest of the README is from the original repo that I copied.

 # Robocode-maven